Bachelor of Nursing

 Benefit from local support, space, technology and facilities offered by one of our delivery partners - Pilbara Kimberly University Centres (delivered in Karratha with residential schools offered at Port Headland) and Uni Hub Spencer Gulf (Port Pirie, Port Augusta and Kadina).
 Learn more about CQU Regional University Centre partners.

-Option 3: If you have previously studied with CQU or are applying as part of the Western District Health Service arrangement, apply direct.
+Option 3: If you have previously studied with CQU or are applying as part of the Western District Health Service arrangement, or the Ramsay Health Arrangement, apply direct.

 Past CQU students